 Originally from Denver, Colorado, Margaret Slovak is a guitarist, composer and painter.
 She began playing the guitar at the age of 11, composing at age 14, and performing professionally at age 16.
-Margaret studied jazz and classical music and visual art, receiving her BFA in jazz studies from the Cornish College of the Arts in Seattle, Washington.
+Margaret studied jazz and classical music and visual art, receiving her BFA in jazz studies from the Cornish College of the Arts in Seattle, Washington in May, 1986.
 She also attended the Kansas City Art Institute, University of Missouri Conservatory of Music, and the Banff Centre Summer Jazz Workshop in Alberta, Canada.
-Margaret received several scholarships for her schooling, and has studied with such renowned musicians as Ralph Towner, John Abercrombie, Dale Bruning, Gary Peacock, Kenny Wheeler, Don Thompson, Art Lande, Hadley Caliman, and Julian Priester.
+Margaret received several scholarships for her schooling, and studied with such renowned musicians as Ralph Towner, John Abercrombie, Dale Bruning, Gary Peacock, Dave Peterson, Kenny Wheeler, Don Thompson, Art Lande, Hadley Caliman, Jim Knapp, Milo Petersen and Julian Priester.

-After graduating from the Cornish College of the Arts in 1986, Margaret spent two years in Denver, Colorado, performing, studying, and composing.
+After graduation, Margaret spent two years in Denver, Colorado, where she studied with guitarist Dale Bruning, continued composing, and performed around the Denver area.
 In 1988, she moved to New York City, where she spent five years leading her own band and performing her original music in clubs and cafes.
-While in New York, Margaret had the opportunity to perform and record with Fred Hersch, Michael Formanek, Michael Sarin and Joel Weiskopf; she also produced two recordings of her original material and performed with the Peruvian jazz group, Antara.
-In addition, Margaret embarked on several tours of the western United States, and toured through Germany in the fall of 1991, performing her original music with a quartet.
+While in New York, Margaret had the opportunity to perform and record with Fred Hersch, Michael Formanek, Michael Sarin and Joel Weiskopf; she also performed with the Peruvian folk/jazz group, Antara.
+While in NYC, Margaret produced two recordings of her original material.
+In addition, Margaret embarked on several tours of the western United States, and toured through Germany in the fall of 1991, performing her original quartet music.
 In 1994, Margaret relocated to Portland, Oregon.
 In the summers of 1994 and 1995, she toured with her group, which included Bob Moses on drums, performing in Portland, Seattle, and British Columbia, Canada.
-In the fall of 1996, Margaret toured through Germany and the Czech Republic, performing with a jazz quintet and also as a solo artist.
-She performed extensively in Portland, Seattle and California as a soloist, in duos, trios, and with her quartet.
+In the fall of 1996, Margaret toured through Germany and the Czech Republic, performing with a jazz quintet and also as a soloist.
+She has also performed extensively in Portland, Seattle and California as a soloist and in duos, trios, and quartets.

 Margaret relocated to Austin, Texas, in May, 2012.
-She currently performs in restaurants, bars, art galleries, senior care centers, memory care units, oncology treatment centers (chemotherapy infusion rooms) and for private parties.
+She currently performs throughout the Austin area in restaurants, bars, art galleries, senior care centers, memory care units, chemotherapy infusion rooms and cancer treatment center waiting rooms, hospital lobbies, and for private parties and events.
+Some of her healthcare performances have been sponsored by an amazing Austin non-profit organization, Symphony of Soul.
 Margaret also plays for hospice patients independently and through the wonderful Austin non-profit Swan Songs.
-Some of her healthcare performances have been sponsored by another amazing Austin non-profit organization, Symphony of Soul.

-Margaret teaches guitar and theory privately, and was an adjunct faculty member of Marylhurst University, Portland State University, Portland Community College and Mt.
-Hood Community College.
-In addition, Margaret has been the recipient of twelve grants from Portland's Regional Arts and Culture Council from 1995 - 2007.
+Margaret teaches guitar and music theory privately, and was an adjunct faculty member of Marylhurst University, Portland State University, Portland Community College and Mt.
+Hood Community College in Portland, Oregon.
+In addition, Margaret was the recipient of twelve performing and recording project grants from Portland's Regional Arts and Culture Council between 1995 - 2007.